 As a US citizen, moving to Canada is a natural consideration.
-It's close by, the people speak English, the culture isn't vastly different from that of the US, and everything just seems to work.
-The publicly funded health care, education and public amenity systems are world-class, the people are friendly, and the local job opportunities are abundant.
-In addition, while it may be cold in the winter, Canadian summers are perfect, and the vast array of natural beauty in Canada shines no matter the season.
+It's close by, the people speak English, the culture isn't vastly different from that of the US, and everything seems to work.
+The publicly funded health care, education, and public amenity systems are world-class, the people are friendly, and the local job opportunities are abundant.
+In addition, while it may be cold in the winter, Canadian summers are perfect, and Canada's vast natural beauty shines no matter the season.

 However, wanting to move to Canada and moving to Canada are two different things.
 So how do you make the jump?
 How can you make your Canadian dream a reality?